What is a DDoS attack, and how can I protect myself from it?

 What does Combell do to protect you against DDoS attacks?

-Protection against DDoS attacks is only one component of Combell Shield
+Protection against DDoS attacks is only one of the security measures taken by Combell

 Conclusion: the economic damage that is caused when a website or web service is temporarily unavailable as a result of a DDoS attack can be enormous.
 The technology of DDoS attacks is coming more and more advanced and requires an increasing higher level of vigilance and protection against the attacks.
 The experienced collaborators of Combell closely follow these developments and apply the latest defence mechanism as soon as possible.
 So, you can be assured that your website will remain available.